DNA leads to arrest in a second Washington State cold case involving a murdered young girl

 POLICE ARREST ILLINOIS MAN IN GIRL'S 1986 COLD CASE MURDER IN WASHINGTON STATE

-In May, Robert Washburn, 60, of Eureka, Ill., was charged with Jennfier's murder, according to reports.
+In May, Robert Washburn, 60, of Eureka, Ill., was charged with Jennifer's murder, according to reports.

 Investigators tapped public genealogy databases to identify potential suspects in the two killings, according Tacoma police and The News Tribune in Tacoma.